Midohajhouj/SubScan/CONSTRIBUTING.md

 By contributing to this repository, you agree that your contributions will be licensed under the project's open-source license (see the LICENSE file for details).

-Thank you for contributing to SubScanX!
+Thank you for contributing to SubScan!

 ### Sections Explained: